KalindiFonda/makersBnB_team1/README.md

   - availability (calendar) true/false

 - user registration/logging in (username & pass)

+HOST
   - lists properties (1 or more)
-      - approval
+  - confirmation: approval/no approval --> block off the calendar, no other person can book

+GUEST
-  - who book a property
+  - book a property